signalfx/integrations/gateway/README.md

 #### Teeing a subset of metrics on a forwarder

-The config listens on signalfx and graphite, and forwards everything to graphite, and a smaller subset (excludes anything starting with cpu) to SignalFx.
+This configuration listens on SignalFX and Graphite, and forwards everything to Graphite, and a smaller subset (excludes anything starting with CPU) to SignalFx.
-Below any metric starting with cpu will be denied, except for cpu.idle.
+Below any metric starting with CPU will be denied, except for `cpu.idle`.
-If only allow was specificed, those that matched would be allowed and those that failed would be denied.
-If only deny was provided those that matched would be denied and those that were not would be allowed.
+If `only allow` was specificed, those that matched would be allowed and those that failed would be denied.
+If `only deny` was specified, those that matched would be denied and those that were not would be allowed.

+For example:

     {
       "LogDir": "/tmp",